 SB 177: What New Mexico’s tech-focused economic development bill would fund and why it matters

-A new proposal in the New Mexico Senate puts a price on an idea state leaders have discussed for years: using public money to speed up economic growth beyond traditional sources.
+A new proposal in the New Mexico Senate puts a price tag on an idea state leaders have discussed for years: using public money to accelerate economic growth beyond traditional sources.

 The measure has received public support from Dale Dekker, a founding principal and brand ambassador at Dekker, who described Senate Bill 177 as a strategic investment plan to position New Mexico for growth in sectors such as artificial intelligence, quantum computing, advanced energy, aerospace and defense, and bioscience, where federal research funding and private investment are more concentrated.